LubejTimotej/laravel-customer-api/README.md

 2. **Simulated REST APIs:** `APIs (API1, API2, API3)` are simulated through corresponding controllers, each designed to handle specific operations.

-3. **Error Handling:** The controllers incorporate robust error handling mechanisms, providing meaningful responses in case of record not found or internal server errors.
+3. **Error Handling:** The controllers incorporate error handling mechanisms, providing meaningful responses in case of record not found or internal server errors.
 Detailed error logs are generated for debugging purposes.

 4. **Database Interaction:** The controllers interact with the database using Laravel's Eloquent ORM, ensuring secure and efficient data retrieval, insertion, updating, and deletion.

 ## Conclusion:
 This project aims to create a simple customer data distribution system with simulated REST APIs.
-Your contributions, feedback, and suggestions are highly appreciated.
+Contributions, feedback, and suggestions are highly appreciated.